What is a swirly bokeh lens, and when and how would you use one? Our definitive guide to swirly bokeh answers all.

 As you may have noticed, some lenses will blur a background very smoothly, perhaps even producing a swirly effect, while others tend to render out-of-focus details in a busier way, with harder edges.
 Generally speaking, smooth and swirly bokeh is considered more desirable than busy and complicated bokeh. the following are some photos to illustrate the shape of swirly bokeh.

 First of all, the word bokeh is pronounced boh-kay: bo as in “bone,” but a little shorter; keh like the Spanish “que” or the letter K. It is not pronounced bow-key, Boker, Boka, or any of the other ways you may have heard it said.

 Good vs Bad Bokeh

-Different lenses produce different out of focus effects.
+Different lenses produce different out-of-focus effects.
 Some will make background details look quite busy and bitty.
 This can be very distracting.
 Meanwhile, good bokeh lenses will produce a beautiful creamy-soft background.
-And when bokeh is really nice, the background just seems to melt away behind the subject.
+And when the bokeh is really nice, the background just seems to melt away behind the subject.

 Swirly Bokeh Lenses

 Although often highly sought after in a lens, the “swirly” type of bokeh is really the result of a design defect.
 But as modern lenses tend to be optically advanced and are designed for sharpness, it’s much rarer to come across truly swirly bokeh with a modern lens.
 And when you do, the lens is likely to be manual focus only.